bem-site/bem-method/faq/faq.en.md

 Browser support

-* Web Components [are not supported](http://caniuse.com/#search=Web%20Components) by Safari, iOS Safari, Internet Explorer, Firefox.
+* Web Components [are not supported ](http://caniuse.com/#search=Web%20Components) by Safari, iOS Safari, Internet Explorer and Firefox.
 * BEM works in all browsers.

 Encapsulation